Second Life Combat User Group: May 23rd, 2024 summary

 In Brief

-• A discussion on increasing the server notecard cache (per this request).
+• Further discussion on the notecard cache change.

 † The header images included in these summaries are not intended to represent anything discussed at the meetings; they are simply here to avoid a repeated image of a rooftop of people every week.
 They are taken from my list of region visits, with a link to the post for those interested.